 While living in Denver during the next seven years, travel kept me in contact with the Southwest.
 En route to Arizona, I stayed in a motel in Las Vegas, New Mexico.
 I visited friends in Tucson and Bisbee, Arizona.
 I visited a cousin in Seligman, Arizona, where, on a chilly November evening, every street in the high-plateau railroad town was perfumed with juniper smoke from the many wood stoves of the town’s residents.

-An image from one of these visits has never left me.
+An image from one of these travels has never left me.
 One evening, in the New Mexico quadrant of the Four Corners region, a friend and I were racing along a deserted highway leading to the town of Shiprock.
 Up ahead, in the twilight, a half-dozen men, all in a line, appeared to be standing beside a wooden fence that paralleled the highway.
 “Funny time to be repairing a fence,” I remarked.
 However, as we passed them, we realized they weren’t exactly standing.
 They were leaning against the fence.
 Some were even draped over it.
-All appeared to be dead drunk.
-Then a roadhouse appeared on the same side of the highway, and out of it staggered and weaved another procession of Indians.
+All were obviously dead drunk.
+Then, a lonely roadhouse appeared on the same side of the highway, and out of it staggered and weaved another procession of Indians.
 Our road map indicated that we were on the Navajo reservation.